 - Black bears do not have a hump, but do have more pointed faces, pointed ears, and black claws.

 Although there is a significant bear population in Glacier National Park, bear attacks are very rare and only two have been fatal in the past thirty years!
 Both incidents occurred when a lone hiker stumbled upon a mother and two cubs.
 All that to say, keeping distance is vital, and hiking within groups is always safer.
+This picture is of a bear bed and was taken less than a quarter of a mile from our bed and breakfast.
+A grizzly mother and Cubs had spent the night and left this distinct, car-sized imprint in the grass.

 If you plan to camp within Glacier National Park, it’s vital that you secure your food and other belongings in bear-proof storage.
 Every year there are reports of bears ransacking vacant tents because food was left in them.
 You cannot be too careful when it comes to these powerful creatures.
 If you follow the recommended guidelines, you’ll likely avoid any trouble.